Collection: Ferritin (Iron) Blood Test Kits

 What do I do if the ferritin level on the home test is low?

-If a home ferritin test kit indicates that a user's ferritin levels are low, it's important to consult a healthcare provider for further testing and evaluation.
-Low ferritin levels may indicate iron-deficiency anaemia or other conditions that affect iron metabolism, and a healthcare provider can perform additional tests and recommend the appropriate treatment.
+If a home ferritin test kit indicates that a user's ferritin levels are low, it's important to consult with your GP or other healthcare provider for further blood testing and evaluation.
+Low ferritin levels may indicate iron-deficiency anaemia or other conditions that affect iron metabolism, and a healthcare provider can perform additional tests and examination and recommend the appropriate treatment.
 Overall, home ferritin test kits can be a useful tool for people who want to monitor their iron levels at home, but they should not be relied upon as a substitute for laboratory testing or medical advice from a healthcare provider.

 Collapsible content